cwi-dis/iotsa/readme.md

 - [Light](examples/Light/Light.ino) measures ambient light level with an LDR connected to the analog input.
 - [Temperature](examples/Temperature/Temperature.ino) measures temperature with a slightly more complicated sensor, a DHT21.
 - [Led](examples/Led/Led.ino) controls the color of a NeoPixel LED, and can set up repeating patterns.
 Uses _iotsaLed_ module.
-- [SimpleIO](examples/SimpleIO/SimpleIO.ino) server that allows web access to analog and digital pins.
-Also shows how to use the _iotsaConfigFile_ classes.
 - [HelloPasswd](examples/HelloPasswd/HelloPasswd.ino) The same "Hello" server, but now using a _IotsaAuthMod_ for access control (you need to provide username "admin" and password "admin" to change the greeting name).
 - [HelloUser](examples/HelloUser/HelloUser.ino) Another "Hello" server that needs authentication, but this time using _IotsaUserMod_ so the password can be changed.
 - [Log](examples/Log/Log.ino) Example of using the _iotsaLogger_ module.